Dosing and Administration

 For full Dosing and Dose Modification, please refer to section 2 of the full BALVERSA® Prescribing Information.

-*The recommended starting dose of BALVERSA® is 8 mg (two 4 mg tablets) orally once daily, with a dose increase to 9 mg (three 3 mg tablets) once daily based on serum phosphate (PO4) levels and tolerability at 14 to 21 days.
+*The recommended starting dose of BALVERSA® is 8 mg (two 4 mg tablets) orally once daily, with a dose increase to 9 mg (three 3 mg tablets) once daily based on tolerability, including hyperphosphatemia, at day 14 to 21 days.
 Treatment should continue until disease progression or unacceptable toxicity occurs.

 Dose modifications and drug interactions1